yayowd/flblog/README.md

 >$ # >       Tasks: 0 (limit: 1141)
 >$ # >      Memory: 0B
 >$ # >      CGroup: /system.slice/fcgiwrap.socket
->$ # NOTE: you can find socket path in the line starting with "Listen".
+>$ # NOTE: You can find socket path in the line starting with "Listen".
 >```
 - diretories
 >```shell
->$ # NOTE: the server root is which diretory your like.
+>$ # NOTE: The server root is which diretory your like.
 >$ #       may be the /srv or /data/srv or ~/srv
 >$ #       let's assume it is /srv
 >$ sudo mkdir -p /srv/19blog/cgi